asbasawaraj/erpnext/erpnext/docs/user/manual/en/introduction/index.md

   * Maintain a database of all your customers, suppliers and their contacts.
   * Prepare quotes.
   * Tracking your budgets and spending
   * Determine effective selling price based on the actual raw material, machinery and effort cost.
   * Get reminders on maintenance schedules.
   * Publish your website.
+  * Prepare your Balance Sheet and Profit and Loss Statement

 And a lot lot lot more.